aramadia/willow-sound/README.md

-# willow-sound
-Willow Garage HRI Sound Library
+# Willow Garage HRI Sound Library

+This is a mirror of the contents made at [Willow Garage](https://www.willowgarage.com/blog/2011/03/08/sound-library-robot-human-communication-creative-commons)

+The links on the original site are dead.